 Recent themes have included odes to the hall of gems and minerals and of course, references to the iconic Tyrannosaurus rex permanently displayed at the museum.

 Has all of this cheery merriment got you down?
 Would you prefer to display an aluminum pole in your home as holiday decor?
 Would you like to gather with friends and family to air your grievances and compete in Feats of Strength?

 Then Festivus, the iconic fictional-turned-factual holiday created in New York-centric sitcom “Seinfeld” may be for you!
 And where better to celebrate Festivus than in the city it was conceived?
 A number of NYC bars host annual Seinfeld Trivia Extravaganza and Airing of Grievances parties!

 Venues vary each year, but past locations have included The Chelsea Bell (316 8th Avenue), Granny Annie’s Bar and Kitchen (425 Main St., Roosevelt Island) and Slattery’s Midtown Pub (8 East 36th St.).

-And while we’re here, we must mention perhaps the most popular non-denominational winter holiday out there – New Year’s Eve!
+And while we’re here, we must mention perhaps the most popular non-denominational winter holiday out there – New Year’s Eve in New York City!
 While there are many, many options for ringing in the new year in NYC, here are a few excellent ways to celebrate.